-Red wine hot chocolate is a thing and it’s (surprisingly) delicious
+Red-wine hot chocolate is a thing, and it’s (surprisingly) delicious

-You may crinkling your nose and saying “ew,” but it’s actually really good.
+You may be crinkling your nose and saying “ew,” but it’s actually really good.

 Frosé?
 That’s a summer drink.
 Hot toddies, eggnog, mulled wine?
 Please, those are for your parents.

-No, no, the must-have drink of winter 2016, at least according to a small but dedicated circle of food blogs, is red wine hot chocolate.
+No, no, the must-have drink of winter 2016, at least according to a small but dedicated circle of food blogs, is red-wine hot chocolate.

 A post this fall on Martha Stewart’s official Facebook page called it “spectacular.”
 Soon after, Cosmopolitan magazine called it “the best of both worlds.”
 The Kitchn, a popular recipe site, called it “the answer to your cold-weather blues.”
 And last month, The Daily Mail had an “exclusive” on a version of the recipe that had grown popular on Pinterest.